Porth Community School

 Porth Community School is a Community School located in the county borough of Rhondda Cynon Taf, Wales.
 The school was formed in 1973 by the amalgamation of two leading grammar schools, Porth County Girls and Porth County Boys, along with the amalgamation of the Secondary Modern Schools of Llwyncelyn, Trealaw and Ynyshir.
-Porth is now described as a good school and the previous Porth Infants and Porth Juniors schools have all moved to the Porth Community School to form the new school.
 Children of various ages attend the school, ranging from 3–16 years old.

-History.
-Nothing to do with the above school, entirely different schools in different areas.
+History

-The origins of the school dates back to the creation of ‘Porth Higher Elementary School’ in 1904.
-The school catered for 240 pupils under the headmaster ship of John Stradling Grant.
-The school wasn't opened to the public until 19 January 1905.
-After a tour of the school, the ceremony was performed by Mr W. E. Thomas (the chairman of the ‘Rhondda Education Committee’) in the absence of Mr W. G. Howell (the ‘Director of Education’) due to ill-health.
+The origins of the school dates back to the creation of ‘Porth Higher Elementary School’ in 1904, it opened the following January.
+The school enrolled 240 pupils under headmaster John Stradling Grant.
 At the time the vast majority of children in the Rhondda were born into poverty.
 There was a great deal of controversy over providing further education in the Rhondda.
 Tom John (editor of the ‘Rhondda Leader’ and the first Welshman to become president of the ‘National Union of Teachers’) said that "there was a laborious effort made by several speakers at the meeting [the opening ceremony] to dissipate the fear that this splendid institution would work serious opposition and injury to the county school nearby".
 The school was built to cater for pupils between the ages of ten and fifteen years-old, but there were many problems from the start.
 From as late as 1915, school inspectors found students aged nineteen to still be attending the institution.

 After the death of headmaster John Stradling Grant in 1914, Richard Chalke took over as head of the school.
 At the same time the school was merged with the ‘Pupil Teachers College’, where once a week students would take turns in teaching their peers.
 This was done by pupils to gain entrance into teacher training colleges and become teachers themselves.

 In 1922 the school became officially recognised as a secondary school.
 Then between 1946 and 1947, the name of the school was changed to ‘Porth Secondary Grammar School’.
 Sometime between 1951 and 1954 the name of the school was changed again to ‘Porth County Grammar Mixed School’.
 At some point in time the grammar school was split in two sections, one half being known as ‘Porth County Girls’ and the other half being known as ‘Porth County Boys’.